Education in East Germany: Crèches

 The majority of East German parents (85%) worked outside of the home which resulted in a significant need for childcare services throughout the country.
 Children up to the age of three attended state run crèches (Kinderkrippen) which were often situated next to kindergarten buildings.
 Throughout the history of East Germany, young women would serve or volunteer in crèches in order to have more of an influence in raising their children.

 Many crèches and polytechnic schools had a number of specialists on site, such as their own doctors and dentists.

 A considerable number of crèches were built and developed during the post-Second World War construction period.
 The crèches were often situated within walking distance of residential blocks or on site at factories and collective farms.

 Crèches were able to support approximately 80% of young East German children with rates as high as 99% in several urban centres.
 It cost 27.50 East German marks per child per month for full day care at the crèches.

-In the 1950s, a six-day week was in force, and the young socialist republic needed women at work, so the GDR created weekly nurseries.
-Anyone could drop their child off at one of these facilities starting at 5 a.m. on Monday morning and leave them there until 6 p.m. on Friday.
-At least one hundred thousand children were accommodated in these weekly childcare centers between 1950 and the end of the GDR.
-Today, few mothers are willing to talk openly about the choice to hand their children off to the state at such a young age.